MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/data.md

 When data is disrupted across an IT environment, opportunities to innovate can be extremely constrained, expensive, and time-consuming.
 The cloud provides new opportunities to centralize data across data silos.
 When centralization of multiple data sources is required to [build with customer empathy](./build.md), the cloud can accelerate the testing of hypotheses.

 > [!CAUTION]
 > Centralization of data represents a risk point in any innovation process.
-When data centralization is a [technical spike](./build.md#reduce-complexity-and-delay-technical-spikes) (as opposed to a source of customer value), we suggest that you delay centralization until the customer hypotheses have been validated.
+When data centralization is a [technical spike](./build.md#reduce-complexity-and-delay-technical-spikes), and not a source of customer value, we suggest that you delay centralization until the customer hypotheses have been validated.

 If centralization of data is required, you should first define the appropriate data store for the centralized data.
 It's a good practice to establish a data warehouse in the cloud.
 This scalable option provides a central location for all your data.
 This type of solution is available in Online Analytical Processing (OLAP) or Big Data options.